influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/create.md

   - /influxdb/cloud/organizations/bucket-schema
 ---

-The `influx bucket-schema create` command creates a measurement schema for a bucket in InfluxDB.
+The `influx bucket-schema create` command creates a measurement schema for an InfluxDB bucket.

 Creating a bucket schema requires a bucket of [schema-type **explicit**](influxdb/cloud/reference/cli/influx/bucket/create/#create-a-bucket-for-an-explicit-measurement-schema).